MicrosoftDocs/azure-dev-docs/articles/ux-beta/quickstart-python/includes/quickstart-python/deploy-vscode-4.md

-Answer **Yes** to update your build configuration adn improve deployment performance.
+Answer **Yes** to update your build configuration and improve deployment performance.